 The most likely cause of this is due to the indexing system that our protocol analyzers use for processing decoded data and making it available for search.

-analyzer_db directories are cleared upon restarting the software.
-Though if you leave the software open for long periods of time, the search indexing system does not delete these
+Fortunately, the analyzer_db directories are cleared upon restarting the software.
+Though if you leave the software open for long periods of time, the search indexing system does not delete these analyzer_db directories.

 In cases where you plan on capturing large amounts of data (greater than 1 hour), we recommend the following workaround to have more control over the disk space used during captures: